HumanOsv/SnippetKick/README.md

 **Note: before downloading using Git tools, make sure to be in your final installation path.**

-We recommend to install using Git tools to update future AUTOMATON software easily.
+We recommend to install using Git tools to update future SnippetKick software easily.
 To update the program, use the following command:

 	user$ git pull master